mpanunto/WildCAD_Alert_System/README.md

 1. Customize your "WildCAD_Alert_Templates.aprx" layouts to your liking.
    -For Utah, I created a layout for each dispatch center to have unique inset maps.
-For easiest setup, I would mirror this setup.
+For easiest setup, I would recommend mirroring this setup.
-   -Change the names of the layouts so they correspond to your dispatch centers of interest.
+   -Change the names of the layouts and maps so they correspond to your dispatch centers of interest.
 Use the standard 5 character dispatch abbreviations.
-   -Due to hardcoded references in the script, do not change the following elements of the templates:
+   -Due to hardcoded references in the script, DO NOT change the following elements of the templates:
        -Layout title/subtitle text
        -"WildCAD Fire Location" layer name
        -"Layers Map Frame" map frame name
        -"Layers" map name

 3) Setup your "WildCAD_Alert_Emails.xlsx"
   -Rename the column names so they correspond to your dispatch centers of interest.
 Use the standard 5 character dispatch abbreviations.